Would You Risk Your Life to Save a Stranger?

 In Pennsylvania, Jeremy Berish ran from his house to pull an unconscious woman from a car engulfed in flames.
 He could have called 911.
 He could have knocked on a neighbor’s door for help, delaying the woman’s rescue past the point of survival.
 But he didn’t.
 What was going on inside his mind?

 All of these incidents happened within 11 days of each other.
 Eleven random days in the U.S. in spring.
-There were other stories like them within those 11 days, many before, and many after.
+There were other stories like theirs within those 11 days, just as there have been many before and after.

 And they all have one thing in common: For a life to be saved, a split-second decision had to be made.
 For whatever reason, these particular people chose to put their own lives at risk for people they did not know.

-When questioned afterward, a recurring theme of humility exists:
+When questioned afterward, a recurring theme of humility exists between the three men:

 “I know that I am being hailed as a hero, and… I find this hard to accept,” Meis said.